 Here’s some not-at-all-surprising news: the dragon fruit seeds I planted on Koh Samui have grown about 1,000 times faster than those I tried to grow in “cold country with actual winter”.
 As a cactus of sorts, they’ll thrive on neglect as well.
 If you have warmth, humidity and sunshine outside (or anything approximating it inside), you’ll have great success.

 Tip: If you’d like to expand your tropical expertise in the realm of Thai plants, don’t miss these popular Thai fruits.

 2. Growing dragon fruit in a cold climate…

 I also planted some seeds in a pot at home, too (about a million – you get a lot in a dragon fruit).
 My results, all these years later?
 It turns out I don’t live in a perpetually sunny, humid, tropical oasis.

-While most of the seeds germinated right away, I ruthlessly culled the weak and, today, have three or four 10-inch long “cactus sticks”.
+While most of the seeds germinated right away, I ruthlessly culled the weak and, today, have a biddable bundle of 10-inch long “cactus sticks”.
 They seem happy enough with my total neglect, though it seems unlikely they’ll ever fruit.
 In this environment, they’re just a curious-looking houseplant but it’s definitely been worth the experiment.